p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 And since one might not have that much storage available on the Pi, I chose to get the [unattended netinstaller](//github.com/debian-pi/raspbian-ua-netinst) version of it, which allows me to easily make a customized and small installation of Raspbian, only containing what I felt necessary.

-To prepare the MicroSD card, insert it into your computer and download the [lastest release](//github.com/debian-pi/raspbian-ua-netinst/releases/latest) zip file of Raspbian, which at the time of this writing is v1.0.8.1.

-I'm using Windows for the purposes of this post, so the process might vary depending on your system.

 You'll also need a tool to format the MicroSD card, for this I recommend [Rufus](//rufus.akeo.ie/), a simple and free tool that'll do the job.
+This is only available on Windows, so if you're running Linux or OSX you'll have to find a tool yourself that allow you to partition and format external drives.

+First off, insert the MicroSD card into your computer, this is what will host the OS for the Pi, and is the sole storage available to it.

+Next you'll need to download the [lastest release](//github.com/debian-pi/raspbian-ua-netinst/releases/latest) **zip** file of Raspbian, which at the time of this writing is v1.0.8.1.

-Open up Rufus, select the MicroSD card, select FAT32 as the file system and make sure the "Create a bootable disk.." is unchecked.
-Hit the "Start" button on the bottom and you're ready for the next step.
+While that is downloading (shouldn't take long) we'll format the MicroSD card.
+Open up Rufus, select the MicroSD card from the list, select FAT32 as the file system and make sure the "Create a bootable disk.." is unchecked.
+Once you're ready hit the "Start" button on the bottom and wait for it to finish.

-Once the Raspbian file has finished downloading, extract the contents of it directly into the freshly formatted MicroSD card.
+Once the formatting is done and the download of Raspbian is finished, extract the contents of the zip file directly onto the MicroSD card.

 As a last step we want to have the installer apply some additional settings and packages, which we can do with a simple config file.